jaredhanson/passport/README.md

 To use Passport in an [Express](http://expressjs.com/) or [Connect](http://senchalabs.github.com/connect/)-based application, configure it with the required `passport.initialize()` middleware.
-If your applications uses persistent login sessions (recommended, but not required), `passport.session()` middleware must also be used.
+If your application uses persistent login sessions (recommended, but not required), `passport.session()` middleware must also be used.